Information for new Library users

 Staff on our Information Desks can help you with general enquiries - don't be afraid to come and ask for help!
-There are Information Desks on the Ground Floor of the URS Building.
+There is a general Information Desk on the Ground Floor of the URS Building.
 For subject enquiries make your way to the Information Desks on the upper floors of the Library.

 - Making the most of guide - provides a general introduction to the Library.

 - Finding information in your subject - use the 'Getting started' section if you're a Fresher; if you're a new postgraduate try the 'Beyond the basics' and 'Specialist resources' sections for your subject.